 You can click on each product and see how it came to that determination, and the supposed evidence for each component of that decision.
 Again, I stress, this transparency is truly commendable.

 But this breakdown also reveals the faulty assumptions that led to these incorrect determinations about my reviews.
 And it’s not just my reviews, of course.
-These simplistic calculations affect most authors.
-(You can search for your own books here.)
+These simplistic calculations affect most authors – feel free to test it out yourself.

 Of course a reviewer of Book 1 and 2 is likely to review the third book in a trilogy.
 If you don’t take account for that wholly natural behavior when analyzing book reviews, then all your results will be skewed.
 Mentioning the title of the book is another pretty common thing that (genuine) book reviewers do, but ReviewMeta views with extreme suspicion.